F24TechOps/Swapify-FE/README.md

 }
 ```

-The same logic applies to fonts, font colours, font sizes and image sources (For emails you can leave the image sources alone).
+The same logic applies to fonts, font colours, font sizes and image sources (For emails you can leave the image sources alone and keep the names of the image files the same).
 If you want to leave a variable as it is just leave the null value.

 None of these will affect any of the button stylings.